SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 eyebrow style, scars, eyes, ears etc. This is incredibly important to the game, as it allows players to make their own characer, unique to every other player in the world.
 A Unique character will stand out, allow potential roleplay or storyline to be built and keep players interested in the game.
-Although some aspects of this should be monetized, such as hairstyles and tattoos (leaving very few as starters), the majority of the body customization and facial customization should be free.
+Although some aspects of this should be monetized, such as hairstyles and tattoos (leaving very few as starters), the majority of the base body customization and facial customization should be free.
 No answer to this request as of yet.

  3. (4)[Semi-Confirmed] Fighting Styles and Skills ->
 New fighting styles to choose from (muay thai, judo, wrestling etc), skill trees for moves and with that, different